bbauska/Coursera-Bootstrap/readme.md

 So Grunt and Gulp together with their plugins enable us to configure and execute various tasks.

-If you ask me, is Grunt better or is Gulp better, that\'s a tough question to answer.
+If you ask me, is Grunt better or is Gulp better, that&apos;s a tough question to answer.

 The Grunt people are grunting all over, saying that theirs is the best